CrisesUrv/microaggregation-based_anonymization_tool/data_anonymization_tool/README.md

 #### Dataset description

 It consists of the list of attributes in the dataset; for each attribute, its name, sensitivity and data type are specified.
 The data types ensure that the appropriate operations are used to compare and transform the attribute values.
-Following, each parameter is described.
+In what follows, each parameter is described.

 * *name*: this parameter indicates the name of the attribute.
-The name must match with the attribute name in the header of the CSV file.
+The name must match the attribute name in the header of the CSV file.
-* *attribute_type*: indicates the sensitivity of the attribute.
+* *attribute_type*: it indicates the sensitivity of the attribute.
 The possible values are:
 	- *identifier*: the attribute unequivocally identifies the subject
 	- *quasi-identifier*: the attribute may identify the subject if it is combined with values of other attributes
 	- *confidential*: the attribute contains sensitive information
 	- *non-confidential*: the remaining non-sensitive attributes
-* *data_type*: it indicates the data type of the attribute.
-The possible data values are:
+* *data_type*: it indicates the type of the attribute.
+The possible values are:
 	- *numeric_discrete*: natural numbers
 	- *numeric_continuous*: decimal numbers
 	- *date*: dates in format yyyy/mm/dd